Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 ## IaaS (Infrastructure Service)

-1. **Resource Goup** Creating this is the first step so you can better organize resourses.
+1. **Resource Goup** Creating this is the first step so you can better organize resourses-logical grouping of resources.
 It consists of:
-- network
+        - network - A virtual network is a collection of virtual machines - easy to re-configure
         - firewall
         - virtual computers